SushmitaGoswami/oauth2.0/README.md

 4. **Password grant type** - This is applicable when there is no redirection allowed.
 For example native or mobile application.

+## Scope
+Scope limits the access of an applicatio to the user's account.

+## Role
+Role basically signfies the authorites.